What to Do When Ice Forms on Your Air Conditioning Unit

 Regardless of what is causing your air conditioner's evaporator coils to freeze, the first step towards resolving the problem is always the same.
 You should turn the air conditioner off and allow the coils to thaw.
 This can take up to 24 hours, depending on how much ice has already built up.
 You can also speed up the thawing process by setting your AC unit to "fan only," which allows the fan to move warm air across the iced-over coils.
 Just be sure to have something available to catch the melting water, especially if you're concerned about the potential for a clogged drain pipe.

 You don't have to wait until the system is completely thawed to start troubleshooting.
 In many cases, the primary factor driving coil freezing is a dirty, clogged air filter.
-All you have to do to resolve this problem is install a new one, then wait for the system to finish thawing before turning it back on.
+All you have to do to resolve this problem is install a new one, and then wait for the system to finish thawing before turning it back on.
 While you're waiting, you can also check around the home to make sure that none of the vents are blocked and that the ductwork hasn't sustained any visible damage.

 When the ice has melted, and the system has returned to its ambient temperature, try turning it back on.
 If a dirty filter or blocked vents were to blame, it should operate as usual.
 Otherwise, that means there's something else wrong that will require professional help.